Trekiros/questcheck/README.md

         * Click "Reset Token" and paste the token into your `.env` file
     * Go to **OAuth2**
         * Use the client ID and secret in your Clerk project, as described here: https://clerk.com/docs/authentication/social-connections/discord

 * **Running the project**
     * Run in dev mode: `npm run dev`
     * Open `http://localhost:3000` with your web browser to see the result.
+    * To act as admin, log in and add your Clerk user id to the `.env` file

 * **Contributing**
     * Make changes and commit them in a branch of your choice on your fork
     * Pull any changes that might have happened in the meantime from the main branch of the original repo, and solve any versioning conflicts that may arise